 All interest accrued during this phase will be capitalised and added to the principal at the end of the construction phase.
 Once operational the principal and interest will be repaid over the next 25 years in line with the loan facility agreement.
-The facility opened as was fully operation in October 2023.
+The facility opened in October 2023 and is now operational.